 Nicholas Metivier Gallery is pleased to announce Valley Nights, a new series of paintings by Ben Reeves.
-The exhibition will open in the main gallery space as well as in our online viewing room on October 1st and run until October 24th.
+The exhibition will open in the main gallery space from October 1st and run until October 24th.
 This is Reeves’ first solo exhibition at the gallery.

 The culture and landscape of the West Coast has always been a powerful source of inspiration in Ben Reeves’ work.
 He grew up in Lynn Valley on the North Shore of Vancouver and currently resides in Tsawwassen, a suburb outside of the city.
 Best known for the physicality of his surfaces, Reeves often applies large mounds of paint to represent snow or rain making no attempt to disguise its material construction.
 His exploration into the relationship between an image and the paint itself continuously pushes his practise forward and encourages new techniques.